+51 952325450 info@manunatureperu.com

 After a restful night at Bamboo Lodge, we start the day with a hearty breakfast, which gives us energy for the adventures that await us.
 We leave the lodge and head to the port of Atalaya, where our river journey begins.

-Aboard a comfortable motorboat, we navigated the winding waters of the river, surrounded by lush vegetation and a symphony of exotic bird songs.
-Keep your eyes peeled for wildlife such as caimans, capybaras, and various species of monkeys.
+arriving at the porto of Atalaya Aboard a comfortable motorboat, we navigated the winding waters of the river, surrounded by lush vegetation and a symphony of exotic bird songs.
+Keep your eyes peeled for wildlife such as caimans, capybaras, and species of monkeys.

-As we travel down the river, we reach the confluence with the Alto Madre de Dios River, a magnificent waterway that runs through the heart of the Amazon rainforest.
+As we traveled downstream, through the confluence of the Alto Madre de Dios River, a magnificent waterway that runs through the heart of the Amazon rainforest.
 The landscape becomes even more fascinating, with dense vegetation lining the banks of the river.

-From there, we will head to the impressive Palotoa Ecological Reserve, a hidden gem within Manu National Park.
-This pristine reserve is home to a wide variety of wildlife, including giant otters, jaguars, and an incredible variety of bird species.
+From there, we’ll head to the stunning Palotoa Ecological Reserve, a hidden gem adjacent to Manu National Park.
+This private reserve is home to a wide variety of wildlife, including tapirs, monkeys, jaguars, and an incredible diversity of birds.

 Upon arrival at the reserve, we settle into our accommodations and immerse ourselves in the wonders of the jungle.
 We embark on guided nature walks, observing the vibrant flora and fauna and gaining a deeper insight into the intricate ecosystems that thrive here.